 This quote from Nietzsche is a pretty good window into who I am and how I live

 "The individual has always had to struggle to keep from being overwhelmed by the tribe.
 If you try it, you will be lonely often, and sometimes frightened.
 But no price is too high to pay for the privilege of owning yourself"

 Very briefly I am English by birth, my mother was from Italy, my father from the US, and hold UK and US passports, have lived here and there, went to university in Scotland, work in advertising (but it's not important to me) and am happily divorced (my ex wife is a very close friend... life is too short for hatred of that type).
 Raised a Catholic/Christian but now all I care about is being orientated to creation not any church (I think organized religion is vile).
 I am more of a socialist (this means the idea of most people living decently and fairly vs. a few super rich vs. most living indentured to debt living month to month) but that is not the biased US idea of it, think West Germany or Sweden.
 I have four rescued dogs and a rescued goldfish.
 I LOVE DOGS, especially those who are so in need of help - like pit bulls, chihuahuas, greyhounds and mutts of all types

 I believe Thomas Hobbes was right and John Locke was wrong.
 Man is a wild animal that needs to be protected from himself.
 I feel better around order and standards.
-I am lifted and inspired by a performance at the Vienna State Opera House or walking the Huntington.
-You won't ever find me at Coachella or Burning Man.
+I prefer the civilized to the unrefined.
+You will find me at the Vienna State Opera House or walking the Huntington or having a coffee and pastry discussing abstract issues, not Burning Man.